 Dry sabzis can be stored in refrigerator for up to a week.
 I always have some okra, potato sabzi in my fridge as my kids love them.
 So anytime, I am preparing eggplant or some other veggies that my kids avoid to eat, I can just make roll of potato or Bhindi sabzi.
 One thing, I would like to point out here is that I don’t recommend cooking okra (Bhindi) in pressure cooker, specially if you prefer crunchy dry okra.
 These days, I prepare my Bhindi in oven.
 So much fun, easy and no headache of stirring sticky okras.

 I am going to share some guidelines here to follow while cooking dry sabjis in pressure cooker.
 First of all, be sure to invest in good quality pressure cooker with more safety features.
 We all know that vegetables don’t take long time to cook anyway so most veggies can be done cooking in just one whistle or max 2-3.
 If you cut veggies in small chunks, only one whistle or if your cooker do not blow whistle, pressure cook for about 5-7 minutes.
 For big chunky veggies with potato, green peas or green beans, hear about 2-3 whistles.
 Now, I understand that many people are concerned to cook without water in pressure cooker and I totally understand your fear.
-So here is what to keep in mind, for juicy vegetables, you can just sprinkle little water about 1or 2 tbsp and for the vegetables like potato, up to 1/4 cup water can be added.
-The idea is that since veggies do not take long to cook, it is safe to cook without water.
+So here is what to keep in mind, for juicy vegetables, you can just sprinkle little water about 1 or 2 tbsp and for the vegetables like potato, up to 1/4 cup water can be added.
+The idea is that since veggies do not take long to cook, it is safe to cook without or with very minimum water.

 There are few reasons I started cooking dry sabzis in pressure cooker.